Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 **Duration:** Instant

-Whenever you reduce a creature to 0 life, you may spend a reaction to use this counterattack.
+This attack of opportunity triggers whenever you reduce a creature to 0 life.

 Make a Focus attack against another creature of your choice within range of your weapon.
-If you hit, deal damage and apply effects as if you had landed a basic attack and regain 1d6 life.
+If you hit, the target suffers the effect of a basic attack from you at half efficacy and regain life equal to the damage dealt by that attack.

 ### Direction: Reaper